mattriley/agile-avatars/README.md

 - Prefer `const` over `let`, and avoid `var`.
 - Prefer higher-order functions such as `filter`, `map`, `reduce`, over imperative looping statements.

+# Observations

+### No id required on elements.
+No need to query for elements.

+Because ultimately this approach uses `document.createElement` to create elements, and all interaction with elements are encapsulated within builder functions, we always have a direct reference to the element.
+This eliminates the need to assign an id, or lookup elements using `document.getElementById` or `document.querySelector` or some variation of these.